 Deep Vein Thrombosis

 Deep vein thrombosis does not often result from an accident.
 But it can happen while you rehabilitate from an injury.
-While immobile, blood clots can form in the deep veins and block the flow of blood.
+While immobile, blood clots can form in the deep veins and block the flow of blood, potentially leading to blood clot compensation claims if caused by negligence.

 If you develop deep vein thrombosis, you might experience discomfort and swelling in the affected area.
-But the real danger of deep vein thrombosis comes if the clot breaks free.
-If a clot travels to your lungs, you have a life-threatening condition called a pulmonary embolism.
+Many patients report stabbing pain in calf or stabbing pain in leg when clots form.
+The real danger of deep vein thrombosis comes if the clot breaks free.
+If a clot travels to your lungs, you have a life-threatening condition called a pulmonary embolism, which may qualify for pulmonary embolism compensation.

-Read on to learn about deep vein thrombosis and what you need to prove to get injury compensation for this condition.
+Read on to learn about deep vein thrombosis and what you need to prove to get injury compensation, including blood clot compensation and pulmonary embolism compensation.

 What Is the Function of Your Circulatory System?